What is it?

 - Mentees will receive a certificate signed by a senior University of Melbourne authority with the possibility for students enrolled in French 7 or Honours Language who participate as mentors to have the reflection task built in as part of their assessment

-- Gain valuable, rewarding and confidence-building volunteer experience while sharing your skills in French
+- Gain valuable, rewarding and confidence-building volunteer experience while sharing your skills and knowledge in French

 Enquiries about C'est la vie universitaire! including applications and eligibility can be addressed by email Charlotte Mackay (project coordinator).

 Please note: Places are limited and subject to applicant numbers.